-We challenge all teams that have made it this far to analyse their data collected on the ISS and submit a short final report about the results of their experiment.
+Congratulations to all teams that have made it this far!
+The challenge now for teams is to analyse their data collected on the ISS and submit a short final report about the results of their experiment.
 We provide a report template for this.
-Teams that reach Phase 2 or beyond will receive a special Astro Pi participation certificate to recognise their progress in the challenge.
 The teams that submit the best reports will be announced as Mission Space Lab winners, and they'll receive special winners' certificates.
-The deadline to submit your team's final report is 17 June 2022.
+The deadline to submit your team's final report is 23 June 2023.